ComputeCanada/python-scheduler-scripts/README.md

 queuewait
 ---------
-to see usage and options information run:
+To see usage and options information run:

 ```
 queuewait -h
 ```